 - Integration of a ‘lawfirmite’ in a publishing house

 Tell us a bit about your childhood and pre-college life as well as educational background.
-Did you have lawyers in your family?

 I did my schooling from La Martiniere College, Lucknow, an over 150 year old institution.
 Law was very much in my blood – I was born in a law publishing family.
 My grandfather, Shri P.L.
-Malik who was educated only till class 10, had by the dint of hard work and perseverance, compiled a book called ‘Industrial Law’ in 1950.
+Malik who was educated only till class X, had by the dint of hard work and perseverance, compiled a book called ‘Industrial Law’ in 1950.
 It is today the most authoritative book relied on by Industries and Industrial houses in India.
-My father completed his law from the law faculty, Delhi as a gold medallist and went to do his LL.M. from Columbia University, New York.
+My father completed his law from the law faculty, Delhi as a gold medalist and went to do his LL.M. from Columbia University, New York.
 So yes, there was quite a lot of law in my background.

 The image of a lawyer back in ’94 was neither inspiring nor attractive for most students.
 What motivated you to choose law for a career?